 I got $15 for my first gig, and I was ecstatic!

-If you are looking for a value-driven writer you can be open and honest with throughout the whole process, that’s me 🙆♀️ I’m all for growth & abundance.
+If you are looking for a value-driven strategist with who you can be 99% honest throughout the whole process, that’s me 🙆♀️ I’m all for growth & abundance.

 What exactly do I get paid for as a writer?
 Can’t companies, small business owners, or freelancers just put together some words and achieve the same results?
 Why pay a professional writer?

 While a lot of people, freelancers, business owners, organizations, or startups have stories worthy of sharing, storytelling remains an art, a stubborn one at that.

 The stories we tell ourselves become our internal monologue, our inner voice, our personality.
 The stories we tell others become our legacy.

 If you hate anything sales-y, that makes two of us!
 Well, I hate aggressive sells, bad sells, inappropriate practices, shady products, sales pitches promising more than they can deliver, and sketchy advertising practices.